GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 Before we start our first day as SREs, we are going to start up metrics collection so that we have a nice load of metrics to work with in later challenges.
 The load generator is preprovisioned and the address is provided to you as by the coach.

-#### Step 1: Make note of the 3 IP addresses from your environment
+#### Step 1: Make note of the necessary environment variables

-- The following values will be provided to you by the coach.
+- The values will be provided to you by the coach.
 Each team has its own set of values.
 - Copy the values (after replacing the placeholders) into a notepad to be able to re-run when needed.
 - You might need to re-run them before running command-line commands for all challenges.